 Depot has always championed the artist, consistently providing support, direct assistance, and career development to thousands or Aotearoa’s creatives, both emerging and established, across diverse backgrounds and all generations.

 Depot’s philosophy of encouragement, support and inclusiveness, its touchstone since inception, is the basis on which Depot has grown into a multi-disciplinary ecosystem and creative hub encompassing all art forms.

 With a fast-changing cultural and creative landscape and an urgent need for support post Covid-19, Depot remains committed to strengthening the creative sector.

-DEPOT Academy delivers programmes focused on the professional development of creatives inspired by the original arts incubator mentoring scheme (AIMS) launched in 1999 to ArtsLab (formerly PACE – Pathways to Arts and Cultural Employment) and the most recent Wayfind Creative sustainable career making programme.
+Depot Futures delivers a suite of programmes focused on the professional development of creatives inspired by the original arts incubator mentoring scheme (AIMS) launched in 1999 which has become Depot’s flagship creative employment programme ArtsLab (formerly PACE – Pathways to Arts and Cultural Employment) and the most recent Wayfind Creative sustainable career making programme.

-DEPOT Sound, our in-house recording studio and rehearsal room, at the heart of the local recording scene initially operating as a private studio and, from 2008 onwards, as a professional recording studio, remains accessible to all sound and music projects including all musical genres, voice-overs, radio shows, educational programmes, album releases and, increasingly, audiobooks and podcasts.
+Depot Sound, our infamous in-house recording studios and rehearsal room, are at the heart of the local recording scene, initially operated as a private studio by Rikki Morris and, from 2008 onwards, as a professional recording studio.
+Two recording studios, a live room and rehearsal room and a sound booth are accessible to all sound and music projects including all musical genres, voice-overs, radio shows, educational programmes, album releases and, increasingly, audiobooks and podcasts.